QuentinRa/blog.quentinra.dev/info/java/index.md

 is about some notes about the things that I'm discovering while practicing.

-Nowadays, javadoc projects are what we call ``modules``.
+Nowadays, Java projects are encapsulated in what we call ``modules``.
-You will create a module file and require other modules that may be used for your project.
+You will create a module-info file and require other modules that may be used for your project.
 It's a higher encapsulation level than before.

 * [Modules](expert/modules.md)